Aayushiiiiiiii/Vrinda-store-Dashboard-/README.md

 Sales Channels performance

-The objective of this project was to convert raw sales data into meaningful business insights using Excel analytics and visualization techniques.
+The main goal of this project was to convert raw sales data into meaningful business insights using Excel analytics and visualization techniques.

 📈 Key Insights